ethanhs/libgithub/README.md

 $ cd curl
 $ mkdir build && cd build
 $ cmake ..
+$ cmake --build .
 ```
-Build the generated SLN
-Add the installed CURL to your cmake prefix
+You may need to add the installed CURL to your cmake prefix (Windows).

 Then install libgithub: